heetbeet/juliawin/README.md

 3. Or download this repo to your chosen Juliawin location and run `Juliawin Setup.exe`.

+4. Or, lastly, if your firewall/admin is crippling thin installer, you are always try one of the offline 7zip insallers here https://github.com/heetbeet/juliawin/releases

 ## Options

 During installation, you have the option to choose any of the following packages